bird-networks/aero/README.md

 First, ensure you have at least NodeJS v21

+## AeroSandbox

+1. If you are on NodeJS v21+, run `npm i neverthrow --legacy-peer-deps` Run `cd AeroSandbox && npm i && npm run build`

 ## aero's SW

+> Build AeroSandbox before you build aero's SW **or you will get an error guarenteed**

 1. If you are on NodeJS v21+, run `npm i neverthrow --legacy-peer-deps`
 2. Run `cd aeroSW && npm i && npm run build`

-## AeroSandbox

-1. If you are on NodeJS v21+, run `npm i neverthrow --legacy-peer-deps` Run `cd AeroSandbox && npm i && npm run build`

 ## What is a web proxy?